cesar-rocha/cesar-rocha.github.io/_pages/quotes.md

   image: /assets/images/vorticity.png
 ---

-Russ Davis (quoted by D. Chelton in Russ Davis Memorial Symposium):
+Russ Davis (quoted by D. Chelton in the Russ Davis Memorial Symposium):

 >Don't read a lot of papers, most of them are useless.